Associate Professor Claire Sinnema

-Claire has also carried out research and development and/or consultancy work related to Government education initiatives in New Zealand and beyond, including South Australia, Wales, Norway and Croatia.
+- has carried out research and development and/or consultancy work related to Government education initiatives in New Zealand and beyond, including South Australia, Wales, Norway and Croatia.

-Claire supervises Masters and Doctoral students and has a particular interest in qualitative, mixed methods and problem-based methodology/theory of action approaches.
-She led the Faculty of Education and Social Work’s 2015 EdD (Leadership) cohort.
+- supervises Masters and Doctoral students and has a particular interest in qualitative, mixed methods and problem-based methodology/theory of action approaches.

-In January 2021, The International Congress for School Effectiveness and Improvement will be hosted at The University of Auckland (21st-24th January) - Claire leads the organising committee for this congress - https://www.icsei.net/
+- leads the organising committee for The International Congress for School Effectiveness and Improvement to be hosted at The University of Auckland (21st-24th January, 2021, with pre/post events on 20/25 January) - https://www.icsei.net/

 Research | Current